pnn64/rssp/README.md

 ## Inspiration

-This project is inspired by and builds upon ideas from [simfile-sidekick](https://gitlab.com/artimst/simfile-sidekick) by Steven Artim (artimst).
+This project is inspired by Breakdown Buddy and builds upon ideas from [simfile-sidekick](https://gitlab.com/artimst/simfile-sidekick) by Steven Artim (artimst).

 ## Motivation